Boardwalk update 12/8/2020

 Boardwalk update 9/22/2020

 Power is now on at Boardwalk and there appears to be no major damage determined at this point.
-ServPro is on site mitigating water intrusion in a number of units, none of them major.
+ServPro is on site mitigating water intrusion in a few units, none of them major.
 There was some minor roof damage due to some AC units blown off stands.
 Those AC units have been returned to their stands and we are having them checked for damage.
 Crews will be on-site to make temporary repairs to the minor roof damage today or tomorrow.
 We are trying to get the roof sealed up to prevent any further water damage since rain is in the forecast for the next several days.
 One elevator is out until parts arrive.
 The other elevator was working but did go down today.
 Otis will be coming out tomorrow to repair.
 Linda Tresler is on-site. – DB